chili7777/english-level/ENGLISH_REFERENCE_GUIDE.md

 - ❌ Remember: hardly ever = almost never
 - ❌ Be careful with phrasal verb particle placement
 - ❌ Don't mix up -ING (causing emotion) with -ED (receiving emotion)
+- ❌ Don't write "gotta" in formal writing - use "have to" or "must" instead
+- ❌ Never say "we got to go" - it's wrong!
+Use "we have to" or "we've got to" instead
+- ❌ "We got" is ONLY for past possession (We got a car), NOT for obligation

 ### Phrasal Verb Families
 **Come phrasal verbs:** come across, come up with, come back, come out, come in, come over